Objective-aware Traffic Simulation via Inverse Reinforcement Learning: Experiment

 \textbf{Achieved Reward Value} We conduct experiments on \hz-1, \hz-2, \hz-3 and \gd, and the results are shown in Table \ref{tab:Exp2}.
 As expected, \ours achieves higher reward than other baselines and approach much closer to the upper bound reward value provided by the Expert.
 This indicates the better imitation (i.e. simulation) power of \ours.

 \textbf{Recovered Reward Function} We are also interested in whether \ours can recover the groundtruth reward function.
 Hence, we visualize the reward function learned by \ours and the surrogate reward of \gail (the best baseline).
 Due to the space limit, results from other methods are omitted.
 They generally show even worse results than \gail.
 We enumerate the reward values for different speed and gap values.
-(Other state feature values are set to default values.) \nop{We use the discriminator output of \gail for comparison as it plays a role of guiding the optimization of the policy, similar to that of the learned reward in \ours. } As in Fig.~\ref{fig:recoverd-reward}, compared to \gail, \ours recovers a reward closer to the groundtruth yet with a smoother shape.
+(Other state feature values are set to default values.)
+As in Fig.~\ref{fig:recoverd-reward}, compared to \gail, \ours recovers a reward closer to the groundtruth yet with a smoother shape.
 Our designed reward function applies penalties on slow speed and unsafe small gap.
 So the expert policy trained with this groundtruth reward tends to drive the vehicle on a faster speed and keep it against the front vehicle out of the safety gap.
 It shows that \ours is able to learn this objective of the expert in choosing optimal policies from demonstrations, assigning higher reward values to states with faster speed and safe gap, while applying penalties on the opposite.
 In contrast, the surrogate reward learned by the \gail totally ignores the safe gap.
 In addition, when vehicles are out of the safe gap, \ours recovered a reward value closer to the groudtruth.